 PRINCIPAL ACTIVITIES

 The principal activities of the Consolidated Entity consist of seeking investment and development opportunities in oil and gas and deploying capital in exploration.
-There has been no significant change in those activities during the period.
+There has been no significant change in those activities during the financial year.

 FINANCIAL RESULTS